hip-hyena/PaintBot/README.md

 To create a collaborative board, select the "**New board**" option after typing "`@PaintBot <BOARD TITLE>`" in any chat.
 It will publish a message with a link to a board in the chat, and any member of that chat will be able to join and see each others strokes in realtime.
 At any point you can save a snapshot of the current state of the board by pressing "Save snapshot".

+## Features

+1. Three different brushes (pen, round brush and wide brush) with unique styles (and an eraser).
+2. Brush width/opacity configuration (activated by tapping the tool button second time).
+3. Undo/redo history.
+4. Color picker with a custom-designed palette.
+5. Filling the canvas with one color by long-pressing.
+6. Collaborative editing support.
+7. All graffitis can be easily selected from the inline menu (by typing `@PaintBot` in any chat).

 ## Known issues

 Unfortunately, Telegram does not provide (yet) a reliable way to prevent vertical swipe gestures from "leaking" to the Telegram client.
 This means that some touch gestures can be interpreted incorrectly and lead to expanding/closing Mini App instead of interacting with its elements.
 This is especially noticable on Android devices.